 Pros & Cons Vs. Gas And Electric

 - Electric powered chainsaws are quiet, intuitive, and clean.
-They make almost no noise, and there’s no smoke or fumes
+They make almost no noise, and there’s no smoke or emissions

 - Battery powered chainsaws can be used in the suburbs or anywhere that quieter landscape maintenance is needed.
 There’s no need to worry about noise regulations

 - Cordless chainsaws are perfect if you only need to maintain small or medium sized trees

-- Electric chainsaws are lighter, more portable, and very easy to use
+- An electric chainsaw is lighter, more portable, and very easy to use

 - User fatigue is significantly reduced

 - Cordless chainsaws provide clean battery power

 - Gas chainsaws smell and eject dirty fumes into the atmosphere – this is not environmentally friendly

 - Gas chainsaws are very noisy and can lead to unhappy, complaining neighbors, and potential ear damage

 - The batteries on a cordless chainsaw need to be frequently recharged

-- Battery powered chainsaws aren’t designed for heavy-duty cutting
+- Battery chainsaws aren’t designed for heavy-duty cutting

 - Cordless chainsaws typically cost more

 Difference Between Cheap And Expensive Chainsaws

 When shopping for a cordless chainsaw, don’t just buy what is cheapest.
 Some cheaper models do not come with batteries or the batteries don’t last very long.

 - More expensive chainsaws will produce more power and have more cutting speed

 - The higher cost provides better batteries that will work longer

-- Top of the line models may handle branches or trees larger than 16” thick
+- Top of the line models may handle a branch or tree larger than 16” thick

-- More expensive models should be more reliable, and be ready for use on a daily basis if necessary
+- Pricier models should be more reliable, and be ready for use on a daily basis if necessary

 - High-priced chainsaws tend to have ergonomic, rubberized,

 - Premium chainsaws also usually have automatic chain oilers, simple start buttons and tool-less chain tensioning

 - DEWALT and Makita are top of the line saws that have

-- Batteries might take hours to recharge, as compared to more expensive batteries that will take only 30-60 minutes to recharge.
+- Batteries might take hours to recharge, as compared to better batteries that will take only 30-60 minutes to recharge.
 One solution here is to buy back-up second and third batteries

 - Cheaper models will generally only handle smaller branches or trees